 walk the Art Trail

-Winston-Salem is home to one of the most kitschy and cool art-based inventions called the Art-o-mat.
+Winston-Salem is home to the most kitschy and fabulous art-based inventions called the Art-o-mat.
 It uses old cigarette machines and turns them into art vending machines.
-The art is priced accessibly and is always a fun surprise of local talent.
-There are only 100 machines in the world, and there are several to discover around town.
+The art is priced accessibly and is always a fun surprise for local talent.
+There are only 100 machines globally, and there are several to discover around town.

 Check out Artivity on the Green in the downtown Arts District for fun and modern outdoor sculptural works.
 There are masterful and whimsical murals adorning many of the walls in the area, creating a bright and vibrant city landscape.
 Find as many as you can and choose your favorite.